tricki/laravel-notification/README.md

 types.
 The class name **must** be the CamelCase version of this type and end with "Notification".

-> Remeber to add the namespace of your notification models to this package's `config.php`.
+> Remember to add the namespace of your notification models to this package's `config.php`.

 ### 2. Create a notification